n8rob/Multilingual_TTS_Augmentation/README.md

 - Authentic data (or links thereto) with train/dev/eval split (from Nate Robinson)
 - Text for TTS production (Kiswahili, Guarani, Suba)
 - Phone mappings (from Nate Robinson)

+## Unfortunately, many of our materials were kept on a server that is currently inaccessible due to operational failure.
+We are working on recovering them.
+Please contact [nrrobins@cs.cmu.edu](mailto:nrrobins@cs.cmu.edu).